-In addition to course work, students will gain supervised, practical experience in a health or elder law in the McGeorge Elder & Health Law Clinic or in over a dozen of Externship opportunities.
+In addition to course work, students will gain supervised, practical experience in a health or elder law in the McGeorge Elder & Health Law Clinic or in the dozens of Externship opportunities.

 Membership in, and participation with, the McGeorge Health Law Association is strongly encouraged.